 By Steve Waters

-For more fishing tips, listen to The Nautical Ventures Weekly Fisherman radio show every Saturday morning from 6 a.m. to 8 a.m. live on 940 WINZ, an iHeart station.
+For more boating and fishing tips, listen to The Nautical Ventures Weekly Fisherman radio show every Saturday morning from 6 a.m. to 8 a.m. live on 940 WINZ, an iHeart station.
 You’ll learn where the fish are biting and how to catch them.
 If you can’t tune in live, the Weekly Fisherman radio podcasts are available through:

 iHeart Radio: https://www.iheart.com/podcast/53-weekly-fisherman-28270572/